Form type, questions provides general data acquisition for things like:

 - chooser buttons to pick any number of options, including none – select multiple (optional) – or at least one – select multiple (at least one)

-- pick a point on a map (this is a new type of custom field)
+- pick a point, or more than one point, on a map (this is a new type of custom field)

 - (if there is a need for it, I could also add the option to upload a photo as one of the responses, but that is not there in this first release)